devopsdemonet/devops-demo/README.md

 Or by navigating to http://localhost:49160 in your web browser

 You should see "Hello world" displayed on the page or in the curl output

+Stop the container with:

+###

+To demonstrate the quick iteration capablities of the combination of Jenkins and code in the gitlab repo, just edit the line 12 of the node-web-app server.js file inside the quotes.
+Change ('Hello world\n') to ('Hello new world\n'), commit the change directly in the gitlab web interface and then run the Jenkins build job again.
+After the change if you run the new node-web-app container, you will see the changes in the curl output.

 #### Cleanup
 To remove all docker images created by this: